bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ### Basic info

-If your product has variants, use [Get variant basic info](/...) instead.
+If your product has variants, see [Get variant basic info](/...) to retrieve variant info.

 Don't need to check "Show condition on SF" to be able to see condition field